dmbaturin/ocamlbook.org/book/polymorphism.md

 _generics_ or _templates_ that can be instantiated for different types.
 If you are familiar with them you can think of polymorphic functions as generics that need not be instantiated.

-Since OCaml doesn't support ad hoc polymorphism (it would require sacrificing the ability to write statically typed programs without any type annotations), hereafter the word _polymorphism_ refers to parametric polymorphism.
+OCaml doesn't support ad hoc polymorphism, so the word _polymorphism_ in this books always refers to parametric polymorphism, unless specified otherwise.

-Just like generics in Ada or Java, parametric polymorphism is often used to implement collections that work with items of any type, but prevent attempts to use items of different types in the same collection and thus preserve type safety.
-We will learn about polymorphic collections a bit later, after we learn about their building blocks—algebraic data types.
+Just like generics in Ada or Java, polymorphic types are often used to implement collections that work with items of any type, but prevent attempts to use items of different types in the same collection and thus preserve type safety.
+We will learn about polymorphic collections a bit later, after learning about their building blocks—algebraic data types.

 ### A note on notation

 A lot of time on the blackboard and in publications, people use small greek letters for type variables, such as &alpha;, &beta; etc. where actual source code uses `'a`, `'b` and so on.

-You can also see types of polymorphic written with universal quantifier: _&forall; &alpha; . &alpha; &rarr; &alpha;_.
+You can also see types of polymorphic written with a universal quantifier: _&forall; &alpha; . &alpha; &rarr; &alpha;_.
-It is to emphasize that the type variable can be replaced with any type.
-That is, for any type &alpha; a function `f` can be specialized to it and become `int -> int`, or `string -> string`, or something else.
+It emphasizes that the fact that a type variable can be replaced with any type.
+That is, for any type &alpha; such as `int` or `string`, a function `f` can be specialized to it and become `int -> int`, or `string -> string`, or something else.

 ## Higher order functions and combinators